 Why should you pre-book for cattle sales?

-By the producers pre-booking calves it allows us to monitor delivery times to the market so cattle can be sorted and weighed promptly avoiding excess shrink.
+Producers pre-booking their calves allows us to monitor delivery times to the market so cattle can be sorted and weighed promptly, avoiding excess shrink.
 Having producer’s pre-book calves also allows the market operator to discuss with potential buyers quality, estimated weight and general numbers of head at that given sale.
 Any information that we can pass on to order buyers or feedlot operators prior to the sale is very beneficial to the seller.
-Please remember at NLS we are not just sellers of cattle we are cattle marketers working with the producer’s best interest in mind.
+Please remember at NLS we are not just sellers of cattle, we are cattle marketers working with the producer’s best interest in mind.

 Which forms should I fill out when selling a horse?

 When selling a horse at any of our facilities, you will need to fill out a regular livestock manifest and an Equine Information Document (EID).

 The EID can be found here.